krishnanlab/teaching/2020-spring_compbio/README.md

 * As and when you think of them, post your questions/comments on chat.
 I will look through the chat window and answer questions as they come.
 * As usual, I will pause several times to ask questions.
 When I do so, I will expect many of you to chime-in via chat to give me brief answers.
 Based on what I see, I may umute and ask specific individuals to elaborate.
 * I will keep my input volume high to ensure that what I’m saying is clear.
 If I’m at a high volume, you can always turn down your audio; it’s harder for you to turn it up enough if I speak too softly.
+* Finally, since it is hard to pay attention to online/zoom lectures on a computer screen, I will also record my lectures as I present them via zoom and share them with you at the end of the day.
+But, I’m not going to do any slick editing.
+So, you’ll be subject to the entire zoom session as-is.

 ### 5. Student Paper Presentations on Fridays
 We are going to use the Zoom meeting room and the style will be similar to how you did your mid-term presentations.